Skip to main content

 Both state and federal laws govern military divorce.
 For example, federal laws may determine where divorcing couples go to court or how to divide military benefits.
 However, state laws may affect orders for alimony and spousal support.
 The laws of the state where you file your divorce apply to the divorce proceedings.

-Before a court can grant a divorce to military members or non-military spouses, it must have "jurisdiction" or the authority to hear the case.
+State law requires state residency to file for a divorce.
 For civilians, jurisdiction is generally determined by where the person lives.
+A residency analysis may not be straightforward for military families, though.
+Complications can arise.
 The jurisdiction of military personnel is their state of legal residence, regardless of station.

 Residency, Filing Requirements, and Stays of Proceedings

 Many states have reduced or eliminated the residency requirement in military divorces.
-Servicemembers or their spouses can file for divorce in their state of assignment.
+Service members or their spouses can file for divorce in their state of assignment.
 This is the case even if they don't meet the legal resident status.

 Military families have three choices for where they can file for divorce: